 “The Modern Scene,” LeRoi Jones (Amiri Baraka) (CRP)

 Nov.
 9: 7:30 PM at Forum Theater, Binghamton: Binghamton Philharmonic presents “Simone, Ellington, and Parks.”
 ATTENDANCE IS REQUIRED!
 Make sure to get a program and use it to take notes!
-SEE JOURNAL ASSIGNMENT #5 UNDER OCT.
+You will be writing on this concert: SEE JOURNAL ASSIGNMENT #4 UNDER OCT.
 22.

 Rhythm and Blues